 Mrs. Armstead-Brown is a lifelong resident of Washington, D.C. and attended McKinley Technical High School in D.C. with major in art.
 Tina enjoys drawing and painting in her free time.

-Ms. Berry is a product of Catholic education and is a highly experienced and mission-driven marketing and communications professional with more than 12 years of experience in communications and project management including direct marketing, marketing operations in professional services, education, political, and non-profit foundation sectors.
-Ms. Berry has spent the last four years in dedicated focus on the sustainability and longevity of Catholic education through initiatives related to marketing, enrollment management, strategic development and broad donor and philanthropic relationship management.
+Ms. Berry is a product of Catholic education and is a highly experienced and mission-driven professional with more than 12 years of experience in marketing, relationship management, communications and sales, including direct, behavioral, integrated marketing, and operations in professional services, Catholic education, political and non-profit foundation sectors.
+Ms. Berry has spent the last five years in dedicated focus on the sustainability and longevity of Catholic education through initiatives related to marketing, enrollment management, strategic development and broad donor and philanthropic relationship management.

 Cedric Bernescut is responsible for employee relations, compensation and benefits and training for NCEA.
 Mr. Bernescut coordinates the administrative functions of the association.
 His background in IT also helps with system support and keeping technical projects aligned with organizational goals.